kkruel8100/cancer_imaging_ai/README_TS.md

 **Note:** Only select panels need to be run to recreate models.

-##### Step 5
+##### Step 5:

-Run "gradio-kk.ipynb" to create and launch gradio app.
-This file reads the saved model and creates a gradio app.
-The app allows the user to select their language, upload an image, & submit.
-The user is then give an image prediction in their selected language
+Run `gradio.ipynb` to create and launch the Gradio app.
+This file reads the saved model and creates a Gradio app.
+The app allows the user to select their language, upload an image, and submit it.
+The user then receives an image prediction in their selected language.

 # Gradio Interface

 The Gradio interface provides an easy-to-use web interface for the Skin Cancer Imaging AI Diagnostic Tool.
 This allows users to upload an image of a skin lesion and receive a diagnostic prediction.

-### The following steps outline the process:

-##### 1. Import Libraries:
-import pickle
-from PIL import Image
-import numpy as np
-import gradio as gr
-from pathlib import Path
-from transformers import pipeline from tensorflow.keras.models import load_model import tensorflow as tf from transformers import MBartForConditionalGeneration, MBart50TokenizerFast from dotenv import load_dotenv import openai import os from langchain.schema import HumanMessage, SystemMessage from langchain_openai import ChatOpenAI

-#### 2. Load Model
-file_path = Path("models/model_adam_5.h5")
-adam_5 = tf.keras.models.load_model(file_path)

-#### 3. Setup Gradio Interface:
+### Setup Gradio Interface:
-def preprocess_image(image):
-    """
-    Preprocess the input image to the required format for prediction.
-    Args:
-        image (PIL.Image): The input image uploaded by the user.
-    Returns:
-        np.array: The preprocessed image as a NumPy array.
-    """
-    # Resize the image to match the model's expected input size
-    image = image.resize((224, 224))

-    # Convert the image to a NumPy array and scale pixel values
-    image_array = np.array(image) / 255.0

-    # Expand dimensions to match the model's expected input shape
-    return np.expand_dims(image_array, axis=0)

-def predict(image):
-    """
-    Make a prediction on the input image using the loaded model.
-    Args:
-        image (PIL.Image): The input image uploaded by the user.
-    Returns:
-        str: The prediction label (e.g., 'Benign' or 'Malignant').
-    """
-    # Preprocess the image
-    processed_image = preprocess_image(image)

-    # Use the model to make a prediction
-    prediction = adam_5.predict(processed_image)

-    # Convert the prediction to a label
-    if prediction[0][0] > 0.5:
-        return "Malignant"
-    else:
-        return "Benign"

-# Create and launch the Gradio interface
-gr.Interface(
-    fn=predict,
-    inputs=gr.inputs.Image(type="pil"),
-    outputs=gr.outputs.Label(),
-    title="Skin Cancer Diagnostic Tool",
-    description="Upload an image of a skin lesion to receive a diagnostic prediction."
-).launch()

-This setup allows users to upload skin images and receive diagnostic predictions through an easy-to-use web interface.
-The model used for prediction is model_adam_5.h5, and it leverages TensorFlow and Gradio for deployment
+1. **Import Libraries**
+2. **Load the Model**
+3. **Create the Gradio Interface using gr.Blocks**

+For detailed code and methods used, please refer to the `gradio.ipynb` file.

 To launch the Gradio interface, run the `gradio.ipynb` notebook.
 The main components of the interface are: